 Set up an automated email sequence that goes out to people who sign up for your lead magnet promoting your course or other products

 Seems simple enough, right?
-Here’s a more in-depth, step-by-step guide to creating your sales funnel.
+Here’s a more in-depth, step-by-step guide to creating your marketing funnel.

 Create an affiliate program